RuurdBijlsma/openplanet-maniaexchange-menu/README.md

 Now when the plugin loads it should use the dll to enable automatic importing (no clicks needed)

-Check if the dll is loaded in the home tab of the plugin in game, there should be a ✅
+Check if the dll is loaded in the home tab of the plugin in game, there should be a ✅.

+If you don't trust my dll you can compile it yourself: https://github.com/RuurdBijlsma/send-input-lib

 ## Features
 * Search items and sets by name, author, or tag